XavierCarrera/Epidemiological-Model/README.md

 This Numeric Model is my project for the [Applied Mathematical Models Workshop at Platzi](https://platzi.com/clases/modelos-numericos-2020/)

-As well, this project is part of the Platzi Master program -- an education acceleration program to form the future tech leaders in LATAM.
+As well, this is one of the challenges for Platzi Master -- an education acceleration program to form the future tech leaders in LATAM.

 <h2>Brief description: </h2>